Skip to content

 Loading PCD Files in Unity

 Loading Point Cloud Data (PCD) files into Unity can be challenging and often requires a paid solution.
 In this project, we've utilized the Pcx repository available on GitHub.
 However, it's important to note that Pcx is primarily designed to work with .ply files.
 We recommend using CloudCompare to convert .pcd files to .ply.
+In the initial step, simply open the .pcd file and make sure not to change anything related to the position of the points.

 Conversion Process in CloudCompare